SA Lifeline sees recovery as an ongoing process of living with God at our center, “One Day At A Time.” But what does God-centered love look like?

 Rabbi Dr Abraham Twerski gives his insights on “Fish Love,” the kind of love that is actually self-serving and unconsciously motivated by trying to fill our own needs for physical, mental, and emotional fulfillment.

-It is only when we begin to realize that only our Higher Power carries the capacity to truly make us a “whole person,” do we “begin to lean on the right One for us.”
-(S-Anon Step Three)
+It is only when we begin to realize that only our Higher Power carries the capacity to make us a whole person that we begin to turn to the One who can fill us–instead of paltry substitutes.
+This realization, this spiritual awakening, is the true purpose and eventual result of working the 12 Steps.

 When our needs are truly being met by a perfect, loving, forgiving God, it frees us to be able to love others in a true giving way, which includes empathy as well as healthy boundaries.